-- 8. The cable laying process would form a seabed scar from where the jet plow passed over.
-In some areas the scar may recover naturally, over a period of days to months or years depending on local tidal, current, and sediment conditions at various points along the cable route (MMS 2009a).
+- 8. The cable laying process would form a seabed scar from where the jet plow passed over; In some areas the scar would be predicted tomay recover naturally, but this process may take anywhere from aover a period of days to months or years depending on local tidal, current, and sediment conditions at various points along the cable route (MMS 2009a).
 However, depending on extent and depth of scars and the site specific conditions, areas which may not recover naturally may require the bathymetry to be restored to minimize impacts. - 9.
 Studies on the effects of radiated heat from buried cables have found a rise in temperature directly above the cables of 0.19°C [0.342 °F] and an increase in the temperature of seawater of 0.000006°C [0.0000108 °F].
 This is not believed to be significant enough to be detectable against natural fluctuations (MMS 2009a). - 10.
 Overall, it is unlikely that wind farms will have a significant effect on wave, current, and sediment processes overall, with only small effects within the areas of the wind farms.
 The further to sea the wind farm is located, and the deeper water it is in, the lesser the effects to coastal processes are likely to be (ABP Marine Environmental Research Ltd 2002).